sturmer/sturmer.github.io/content/reviews/sapiens.md

 ---
-title: Sapiens: A Brief History of Humankind
+title: 'Sapiens: A Brief History of Humankind'
 author: Yuval Noah Harari
 vote: 9/10
 read_in: English